HDB_final_JPG

 Each Human Design profile embodies a unique perspective on the world and a specific approach to life.
 Interesting traits can be derived from your profile.
 You should be aware of the character traits of the first digit.
 The number is on the right, conscious side of your Human Design chart (line of the gate on the sun sign).

-The traits of the second digit (left side of your chart) are rather unconscious, especially if you have not yet reached the second half of your life and have not yet fully integrated the traits into your personality.
-The Human Design 4/6 profile has exciting traits that you are sure to recognise in your career.
+You are rather unconscious of the traits in the second digit (left side of your chart), especially if you have not yet reached the second half of your life and have not yet fully integrated these traits into your personality.
+The Human Design 4/6 profile has exciting traits that you are sure to recognize in your career.
 So be curious to see how the 4/6 unfolds.

 Discover the 4/6 profile and the meaning of the lines

-With the first three lines (seen from bottom to top), the unfolding of your life relates very much to your own core being.
-In general, it is a self-centred way of learning for life.
-So if you have a profile with line 1, 2 or 3, you are discovering life in a self-centered way in relation to this line.
+With the first three lines (seen from the bottom up), the unfolding of your life relates very much to your own core being.
+In general, it is a self-centered way of learning for life.
+So if you have a profile with line 1, 2 or 3, you are discovering life in a self-centered way in relation to that line.
 This is not the case with lines 4 and 6, but it is useful to know the polarity of the two trigrams (bottom and top).

-Lines 4, 5 and 6 unfold strongly in relation to your fellow human beings or colleagues.
-Human Design profiles can generally consist of two self-related lines (e.g. Human Design 1/3), two environment-related lines (e.g. Human Design 4/6) or a mix of self-related and environment-related lines, as in the Human Design 5/1 profile.
+Lines 4, 5 and 6 develop strongly in relation to your fellow human beings or colleagues.
+Human Design profiles can generally consist of two self-related lines (e.g. Human Design 1/3), two environment-related lines (e.g. Human Design 4/6) or a mix of self-related and environment-related lines, such as the Human Design 5/1 profile.

 A person’s personal development always has to do with the inner and outer world.
-Nobody can develop naturally only “within their own four walls”, not even a self-centered Human Design profile.
-In the same way, nobody can only recognise themselves in the outside world, not even a profile with only 4, 5 or 6 lines.
-Without an object in the outside world, we do not recognise ourselves as a subject.
+Nobody can only develop naturally “within their own four walls”, not even a self-centered Human Design profile.
+In the same way, nobody can only recognize themselves in the outside world, not even a profile with only 4, 5 or 6 lines.
+Without an object in the outside world, we do not recognize ourselves as a subject.
 The inner and outer worlds are always connected, just as yin and yang are connected (law of polarity).

 Goethe